The Bushwick Film Festival Is Back Again

-A Trinidadian street vendor must decide whether to save his estranged father; another documentary about the search for the reclusive creator of Bitcoin; a recently split couple having to pretend to still be together—these are just a few of the gripping dramas people can expect from Kweighbaye Kotee’s “Bushwick Film Festival,” her 17th so far, set to run next week in nearby Williamsburg.
+A Trinidadian street vendor must decide whether to save his estranged father; another documentary about the search for the reclusive creator of Bitcoin; a recently split couple having to pretend to still be together—these are just a few of the gripping dramas people can expect from the 17th Bushwick Film Festival, set to kick off next week in nearby Williamsburg.

 In addition to screening some 13 or so feature-length movies and about 75 shorts, Kotee’s festival will also run a comedy night with writers and stand-ups, a filmmaking industry luncheon, and a ticketed reading of “Electric Homies,” an unproduced screenplay written by Roberto Fatal that was put on the “GLAAD List” of Unproduced LGBTQ Screenplays in 2022.
-It still has yet to be produced.

 Kotee says the overarching theme in her Bushwick Film Festival this year is “Producing the Dream.”
 On one hand, she said, it’s “about the work it takes to realize a dream.”

-She pointed to a feature like Doubles, a debut from NYU film school graduate Ian Harnarine that’s been playing various small festivals for about a year without a release date.
-This past July, the movie played at a screening put on by the Filmmakers Collaborative of Trinidad and Tobago, and now its here.
+She pointed to a feature like Doubles, a debut from NYU film school graduate Ian Harnarine that’s been playing various small festivals for about a year without a wide release date.
+This past July, the movie played at a screening put on by the Filmmakers Collaborative of Trinidad and Tobago, and now it’s here.
 Harnarine had to leave New York and move back home to Canada to put together a budget just to make it.

 “When someone says, ‘Follow your dream,’ they don’t tell you that that dream takes a million steps,” says Kotee, about this.